 Link between fractions and rational numbers Q

-The denominator 0 is not allowed for any fraction.
+The denominator 0 is not allowed in any fraction.

 As in the case of natural or whole numbers, we have for rational numbers: r1 < r2, r1 = r2 or r1 > r2.

-If two fractions have the same denominator, the fraction with the greater numerator is the greater fraction.
+If two positive fractions have the same denominator, the fraction with the larger numerator is the larger fraction.

-If two fractions have the same numerator, the fraction with the smaller denominator is the greater fraction.
+If two positive fractions have the same numerator, the fraction with the smaller denominator is the larger fraction.

-In the set of rational numbers there are not the lowest nor the highest number.
-A rational number does not have a unique successor nor a unique predecesar.
+In the set of rational numbers there is not the lowest nor there is the highest number.
+A rational number does not have a unique successor nor a unique predecessor.

 Between two rational numbers r1 and r2 there is an infinite number of rational numbers r: r1 < r < r2 or r1 > r > r2